ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

+I think the title for this project can be "Automated Predictive Maintanance for Industrial Machinery"

 In this repo I will build a recomendation system that let's the manager know if a certain machinery is likely to fail, and the model will update periodically